- 1 Purpose

 The Executive Director (Strategic Liaison Education Community) will consider the impact on systems comprising the online experience prior to altering the University's Brand and the Public Website.

-The Executive Director (Strategic Liaison Education Community) will consult with other Information System Owners prior to any significant changes.
-As far as practicable, Information System Owners will take steps to ensure the branding of their systems remains current.
+The Executive Director (Strategic Liaison Education Community) will consult with other Information System Custodians prior to any significant changes.
+As far as practicable, Information System Custodians will take steps to ensure the branding of their systems remains current.

 4.7.1 Use of plain English